-The conservation and water quality buffers, and associated terrestrial/aquatic habitat enhancements and mitigation structures that have been established in the Silo Ridge Community Development Plan, represent a concerted effort to implement a sustainable and low impact approach that prioritizes efforts to avoid and minimize ecological impacts to both on-site and offsite natural resources.
+The conservation and water quality buffers, and associated terrestrial/aquatic habitat enhancements and mitigation structures that have been established in the Silo Ridge Community Development Plan, represent a concerted effort to implement a sustainable and low impact approach that prioritizes efforts to avoid and minimize ecological impacts to both on-site and off-site natural resources.
 This approach is reflected in a HMP, BMP and IPM that together identify specific site improvements and management methods to protect and enhance existing natural resources and the ecological services they provide.
-The BMP includes over 35,350 linear feet (e.g., 6.7 miles) of water quality buffers comprising a minimum 30 feet in width.
-This includes the preservation of 26,000 linear feet of existing buffers and the creation of an additional 9,620 linear feet (e.g., 1.7 miles) of new water quality buffers around existing sensitive habitats and 2,440 linear feet of buffers around newly constructed aquatic habitat and SWM basins.
+The BMP includes over 43,491 linear feet (33,186 natural and 10,305 constructed) of water quality buffers comprising of a minimum 30 feet in width.
+This includes the preservation of 30,865 linear feet of existing buffers (27,714 natural and 3,151 constructed) and the creation of an additional 5,472 linear feet () of new water quality buffers around existing natural sensitive habitats and 7,154 linear feet of buffers around newly constructed aquatic habitat and SWM basins.
 (See Table 1, Parts 1 and 2, Appendix D).
 Many of these buffers exceed the minimum criteria of 30 feet in width and extend up to 100 feet from edge habitats to provide a superior level of protection to sensitive aquatic and wetland habitats.
-Assuming just 30 feet in width, the 35,353 linear feet of terrestrial water quality buffers present on site are equivalent to approximately 24 acres of buffering habitat.
+Assuming just 30 feet in width, the 43,491 linear feet of terrestrial water quality buffers present on site are equivalent to approximately 30 acres of buffering habitat.
 These buffers are supplemented by over 13,000 additional linear feet of functional terrestrial and aquatic habitat enhancements.
 The site design includes six mitigation structures (oversized culverts, wildlife tunnels) with design and location constraints prescribed toward facilitating wildlife movements and maintaining connectivity and access between adjacent habitat units, most specifically in efforts to maintain movement corridors between upland and aquatic habitats.
 Considerations for ecological health at the site are even reflected in the design of golf cart bridges that will be constructed with abutments and approaches that do not degrade the quality of in-stream aquatic habitats and facilitate wildlife utilization of aquatic habitats throughout the site.
 Aside from the wetlands regulation-mandated 100 foot wide administrative area protection adjacent to NYDEC Wetland AM-15, the substantial effort to modify the golf course design and preserve/create the proposed extensive network of water quality buffers, terrestrial/aquatic enhancements, and wildlife-friendly mitigation structures at the site has been undertaken on a voluntary basis by the Applicant.
 These efforts exceed the regulatory requirements of the NHSDEC and ACOE and area consistent with Town of Amenia mandates for enhanced environmental protections under the Section 121-35 Wetland and Watercourse Protection of the Town of Amenia, New York, Zoning Law.